 We use biocompatible mesh reducing the chances of an allergic reaction significantly.
 Although hernia treatments are relatively safe, no surgery is risk-free.
 The open technique may result in pain around the nerves in less than 5% of cases.
 However, with laparoscopic repair, we can place the mesh away from the nerve, resulting in lesser risks.

-The first two months is the healing period.
+The first two months after hernia surgery is the healing period.
 During this time the tissue will grow and incorporate the mesh to fix the muscles, so it is best to avoid abdominal exercise or weight lifting to allow for complete healing.
 Basically, steer clear of any activity that puts pressure on the area or it could result in mesh displacement.
 Taking 1 week off of school or work is recommended.

 Additionally, patients should

-During this Covid-19 era, a 15-day Alternative Hospital Quarantine (AHQ) is required by the Thai government, before treatment can begin.
-After that, two days will be needed for treatment.
 It is advisable to stay one-week post-surgery, for a follow-up before flying back to your home country or you can opt for an online follow-up appointment via Samitivej Virtual Hospital, if your condition allows.
 In total, we recommend planning a stay in Thailand for a minimum of 3 and a half weeks.

 Pakpong Wathanaoran, M.D. is a surgeon at Samitivej Sukhumvit Hospital with over 10 years experience in hernia repair, laparoscopic and abdominal surgeries.
 He has treated over 500 patients with hernia.
 Even with such experience, Dr. Pakpong continues to invest time in medical academia by participating in workshops and seminars such as ‘The 2nd Phuket International Symposium in Colorectal Disease, Bangkok Hospital Phuket’ and ‘D2 Gastrectomy, Upper GI Surgery Society of Thailand, Faculty of Medicine Siriraj Hospital’, amongst many others to stay up to date with the latest innovations in the field.
 To schedule an appointment with Dr. Pakpong, CLICK HERE